 Following a petition by ratepayers, Council acquired adjacent land in 1908 to create a public reserve.
-It also acquired and demolished four houses to consolidate the children’s playground, which was opened by Mayor Cr Matthews in February 1925, along with the first tennis courts.
+The children’s playground was opened in 1925, along with the first tennis courts.
 Further tennis courts and a pavilion were added the following year.

 For more information, contact our Stonnington History Centre.

 Use Public Transport Victoria's Journey planner.